Flitcham, Norfolk: Geography

 According to the 2021 census, Flitcham with Appleton has a population of 260 people which shows a decrease from the 276 people listed in the 2011 census.

 Flitcham lies along the course of the River Babingley and the B1153, between Narborough and Brancaster.

 The eastern boundary of the parish is discernible by Peddars Way, a long-distance footpath between Knettishall and Holme-next-the-Sea.

-St. Mary's Church
+St Mary's Church

-Flitcham's parish church is dedicated to Saint Mary and dates from the Fourteenth Century.
-St. Mary's is located within the village on Church Road and has been Grade II listed since 1960.
+Flitcham's parish church is dedicated to Saint Mary and dates from the 14th century.
+St Mary's is located within the village on Church Road and has been Grade II listed since 1960.

-St. Mary's was restored in the Victorian era under the direction of the future King Edward VII, taking many furnishings, including a font, from St Mary Magdalene Church in nearby Sandringham.
+St Mary's was restored in the Victorian era under the direction of the future King Edward VII, taking many furnishings, including a font, from St Mary Magdalene Church in nearby Sandringham.

 Governance

 Flitcham is part of the electoral ward of Massingham with Castle Acre for local elections and is part of the district of King's Lynn and West Norfolk.

 The village's national constituency is North West Norfolk which has been represented by the Conservative's James Wild MP since 2010.